 The Company has lending commitments to borrowers pursuant to certain loan agreements in which the borrower may submit a request for funding contingent on achieving certain criteria, which must be approved by the Company as lender, such as leasing, performance of capital expenditures and construction in progress with an approved budget.
-At December 31, 2021, assuming the terms to qualify for future advances, if any, had been met, total gross unfunded lending commitments were \$264.9 million.
-Refer to Note 17, "Commitments and Contingencies" for further details.
-At December 31, 2021, the Company recorded a \$0.4 million allowance for lending commitments in accrued and other liabilities on its consolidated balance sheets in accordance with the credit losses accounting standard No. 2016-13.
-See Note 2, "Summary of Significant Accounting Policies" for further details.
-At December 31, 2020, assuming the terms to qualify for future advances, if any, had been met, total gross unfunded lending commitments were \$163.0 million.
-At December 31, 2020, the Company recorded a \$1.3 million allowance for lending commitments in accrued and other liabilities on its consolidated balance with the credit losses accounting standard No. 2016-13.
-See Note 2, "Summary of Significant Accounting Policies" for further details.
-At December 31, 2020, assuming the terms to qualify for future advances, if any, had been met, total gross unfunded lending commitments were \$163.0 million.
-At December 31, 2020, the Company recorded a \$1.3 million allowance for lending commitments in accrued and other liabilities on its consolidated balance sheets in accordance with the credit losses accounting standard No. 2016-13.
+Assuming the terms to qualify for future advances, if any, had been met, total gross unfunded lending commitments were \$263.4 million and \$264.9 million at December 31, 2022 and December 31, 2021, respectively.
+Refer to Note 16, "Commitments and Contingencies" for further details.
+The Company recorded a \$0.4 million and \$0.4 million for allowance for lending commitments in accrued and other liabilities on its consolidated balance sheets in accordance with CECL at December 31, 2022 and December 31, 2021, respectively.
 See Note 2, "Summary of Significant Accounting Policies" for further details.